 Battlefield 6 developers have revealed details about upcoming seasonal content and adjustments after the open beta.
 The game will be released on October 10, 2025, and the first season will start "shortly after release."
-It will offer new weapons, transport, and maps that will be added regularly, providing a stream of fresh content for months to come.
+It will offer new weapons, vehicles, and maps that will be added regularly, providing a stream of fresh content for months to come.

 General Manager Byron Beede reported that a number of changes have already been made based on feedback from beta testers.